 Javazen– Now I am not really a fan of coffee.
 Smells good, but the taste has never really been my thing.
 My best friend on the other hand cannot function without her Nespresso fix!
 Just the other day she was telling me all about a useful guide to some of the different Nespresso capsules out there that she discovered on the full moon cafe website.
-Ultimately, Javazen made me think differently though.
+Ultimately, Javazen made me think differently about coffee.
 They put cacao in the coffee I tasted and it was really good.
 When I spoke to the gentleman and told him I don’t really like coffee, but that Javazen was good, he said a lot of non-coffee drinkers were saying that.
 They liked it so much that some of them had even ordered coffee makers from companies like the great coffee brewers, so that they could enjoy Javazen whenever they wanted it.
 Honestly, I think it’s pretty great considering I don’t drink coffee.
 One thing they definitely want you to know is that it is certified organic.
 It seemed like the chocolate made all the difference.
 Find out more at http://www.drinkjavazen.com/

 Zest Tea– This was pretty interesting, especially for those who drink coffee or energy drinks to give you that boost.
 They decided to put a lot more caffeine then you would normally find in teas rather than succumb to coffee or energy drinks.
 According to them, Zest Tea has as much caffeine as coffee and 3x the levels of traditional tea.
 It also has amino acids to reduce jitters and crashing.
 It tasted pretty good.
 So if you are looking for an alternative try them out at: http://www.getzesttea.com/